|

 How to Make Cherry Milk Chocolate Chip Muffins

 Preheat the oven to 425 degrees.
-Coat a muffin tin with cooking spray.
+Coat a muffin pan with cooking spray.

-Combine the flours, baking powder, and salt together in a bowl until well blended.
+Combine the flour, baking powder, and salt in a bowl until well blended.

 Cherry Milk Chocolate Chip Muffins